KARI (AM)

-KARI (550 kHz, "Word Radio") is a commercial radio station in Blaine, Washington, United States, and serving Vancouver, British Columbia, and Northwest Washington state.
+KARI (550 kHz, "Word Radio") is a commercial AM radio station in Blaine, Washington, United States, and serving Vancouver, British Columbia, and Northwest Washington state.
 It broadcasts a Christian talk and teaching radio format and is owned by Multicultural Broadcasting.

 The transmitter is on Tracy Lane in Blaine, only a few miles from the Canada–United States border.
 KARI broadcasts with 5,000 watts by day and 2,500 watts at night, using a directional antenna pointed at the Greater Vancouver radio market.
 For listeners in Blaine, the station has a 45-watt FM translator at 95.7 MHz, K239CY.

 The station has a brokered programming plan, where national and local preachers buy time on the station and may seek donations to their ministries during their shows.
 Programs include "Let the Bible Speak" with Ian Goligher, Focus on the Family, Grace to You, In Touch Ministries, Turning Point and Thru the Bible Radio.